nielsrhansen/msgl/quick-start.md

 stopCluster(cl)
 ```

-(for the current version *no progress bar will be shown*)

-**Get a summery of the validated models.** We have now cross validated
+We have now cross validated the models corresponding to the lambda
-the models corresponding to the lambda values, one model for each lambda
+values, one model for each lambda value.
+We can summarize the validation
-value.
-We may get a summery of this validation by doing:
+as follows.

 ``` r
 fit.cv